UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

 > Participant 9 - "I like the feature and the bar."

-> Participant 7 - "Well it's addictive."
+> Participant 7 - "Well, it's addictive."

 ---